-What are the procedures to allot new shares?
+What are the procedures for allotment of Shares?

 The company members shall pass a resolution to approve the allotment of shares to the new investors or existing members.
 Such approval may be unconditional or subject to conditions set out in the terms and conditions of the contracts of allotment.
 The company members have a right to revoke or vary the approval of share allotment at any time by a company resolution.

 What is a Contract of allotment?

 It is very important for the company to have a contract in place with new investors.
 To determine the exchange of capital contributed for the share allotted by the company, the two parties must agree:

 - The amount of share capital to be contributed